AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

    ![Adding the custom function client library](/help/forms/assets/clientlib-custom-function.png)

 Create a rule to use custom function in the rule editor.
-You can also invoke a form data model from rule editor using custom functions.

 <!--